 Courses will be seminar-style with about 12-15 students.
 This small class sizes enables effective discussions and interactions.
 You will become part of a close knit learning and research community focused on social change in the food system.

 The on-campus intensive sessions serve as a required course and will be three to five days long in the fall and spring quarters of each year.
 Students will visit campus a total of four times throughout the program.
 Each intensive serves as a foundation for collaborative learning with others in your cohort.
 In addition to regular faculty, we will have guest presenters, field trips and other activities that promote understanding and reflection about the food system.
-Students will also begin and continue to work on their individual research or thesis projects.
+Students will also begin and continue to work on their individual research-based thesis projects.